chokripto/chokripto/README.md

-# Applied Cryptography and nd Information Security | Post-Quantum & IoT Security | Remote Consultant
+# Applied Cryptography and Information Security | Post-Quantum & IoT Security | Remote Consultant

 ## Profile
 PhD in Cryptography and Information Security with a strong focus on applied cryptography, post-quantum security, and secure communications.